 June 13 & 14, 2015

-The Burro Creek Project is focused on working in cooperation with the Forest Service and the Arizona Game & Fish Department to clear out old barbed wire fencing and posts to open up the area to more freedom of movement for the wildlife.
-This is a labor intenstive project and we need a lot of volunteers.
+The Burro Creek Project is focused on working in cooperation with the Forest Service and the Arizona Game & Fish Department to clear out old barbed wire fencing & posts to open up the area to more freedom of movement for the wildlife.
+This is a labor intenstive project.
+We need a lot of volunteers.
 We will be providing meals Friday night, Saturday breakfast, lunch and dinner, and Sunday breakfast.
 ALL volunteers on AES projects must wear (Sun or Safety Glasses), long sleeve shirts and long sleeve pants.
 ALL volunteers welcome, you DO NOT need to be an AES member to help.